rabbitmq/chef-cookbook/README.md

 [![Build Status](https://travis-ci.org/rabbitmq/chef-cookbook.svg?branch=master)](https://travis-ci.org/rabbitmq/chef-cookbook)
 [![Cookbook Version](https://img.shields.io/cookbook/v/rabbitmq.svg)](https://supermarket.chef.io/cookbooks/rabbitmq)

 This is a cookbook for managing RabbitMQ with Chef.
-It is intended for RabbitMQ 2.6.1 or later releases and Chef 12.1 and later.
+It is intended for RabbitMQ 3.5.8 or later releases and targets Chef 12.1 and later.

-**NOTE**: This cookbook is still maintained by @jjasghar, please ping him on PRs or Issues you may find.
+## Dependencies

-## Requirements
+This cookbook depends on the [Erlang cookbook](https://supermarket.chef.io/cookbooks/erlang).

-This cookbook depends on the [erlang cookbook](https://supermarket.chef.io/cookbooks/erlang).
+## Supported Distributions

-The release was tested with (rabbitmq.com/distro version), from the [kitchen.yml](.kitchen.cloud.yml).
+The release was tested with recent RabbitMQ releases on

 - CentOS 7.0
 - Ubuntu 14.04
 - Ubuntu 16.04
 - Debian 8.0

-We are starting to test with Ubuntu 16.04, though we have not fully vetted support yet.
+Those are the distributions currently used to run tests [with Kitchen](.kitchen.cloud.yml).

-Use at your own risk, if you do find something please report [here](https://github.com/jjasghar/rabbitmq/issues/379).
+Local Kitchen tests and user experience suggest that more recent Debian, Ubuntu and CentOS 7.x versions should work just fine.

 ## Recipes